serajhqi/socketio-test-client/README.md

 2. Run `yarn` to install the app depedencies
 3. By running `yarn dev` the app will be availble under `http://localhost:3000`

-However you can also install the chrome or firefox extension.
+However you can also install the Chrome or Firefox extension.

 For installing the Chrome extenstion:
 1. Navigate to the extension manager of your chrome browser.